ECronin1973/programming-for-data-analytics/project/README.md

 ---

-## 17. Proposed Future Enhancements
+## 17. Future Role of LLMs and Proposed Enhancements

+### 🔮 Extending Beyond Structured Models
+While this project focused on structured models (Linear Regression, Random Forest, CatBoost) applied to tabular weather data, **Large Language Models (LLMs)** offer a powerful avenue for future expansion.
+They can incorporate unstructured sources such as textual weather reports (METARs, TAFs), pilot logs, or air traffic control communications.
+LLMs excel at extracting meaning from natural language, enabling them to transform qualitative weather descriptions (e.g., “low visibility due to fog”) into structured features that complement numerical data.
+By fusing these textual insights with traditional weather variables, LLMs could enrich predictive models, uncover hidden dependencies, and improve accuracy in real-world operational contexts.
+This integration would allow future systems to move beyond purely numerical weather metrics, capturing the nuance of human and textual reporting alongside ensemble methods.

+### 🚀 Proposed Future Enhancements
 The following enhancements are designed to directly address the limitations identified in the **Key Findings** and **Conclusion** sections.
 They extend the workflow beyond weather‑only predictors, improving predictive accuracy, operational relevance, and reviewer usability.

 | Enhancement | Addresses Limitation | Impact |
 |:------------|:---------------------|:-------|